NateKulton/code_wars/exercises/codeWarsNotes.md

 This problem wasn't too bad I just needed to use the parameter num as my end condition and to increment an index number that I started at 0 inside of a for loop and to add sum + index till the end condition is met.

+bmi.js Notes:

+The only think I was unsure about was `(height ** 2)` becasue, the math that codeWars gave me for this problem didn't use ( ).
+So I was unsure if I put them in the right place or not.
+But I did put them in the right place.
+You can do it without them too, but they make the code look better, and it makes it more understandable.